kani2006/Speech-Emotion-Recognition/README.md

    - Final model saved to `/models/enhancedemotionmodel.h5`.
    - Label encoder and training history saved for later use.

-2. Training and validation progress is plotted and saved automatically[file:1].
+2. Training and validation progress is plotted and saved automatically.

 ### Running the Web Application